nci/scores/docs/paper.md

 `Verif` [@nipen2023verif] is a command line tool for forecast verification and is utilised very differently to `scores`.
 It also does not contain some of the novel metrics in `scores`.

-`PySteps` [@gmd-12-4185-2019], [@Imhoff:2023] is a package for short-term ensemble prediction systems, and includes a significant verification submodule with many useful verification scores.
+`PySteps` [@gmd-12-4185-2019; @Imhoff:2023] is a package for short-term ensemble prediction systems, and includes a significant verification submodule with many useful verification scores.
 PySteps includes functionality well beyond verification and so is not as modular.
 PySteps does not contain all of the metrics implemented in `scores` and vice versa.

+`PyForecastTools` [@Morley:2020] is a Python package with many of the same metrics, but does not support xarray data structures and does not include Jupyter Notebook tutorials.

 # Acknowledgements